ThKrypt/QualCoder/07b-AI-Assisted-Coding.md

+## Introduction

 QualCoder’s built-in AI features (version 3.6 and up) can assist the coding process in various ways:
 - **AI Search:** Leverage the AI's ability to quickly analyze large amounts of text to find and explore specific topics or concepts within your corpus.
 - **Search for concepts, not keywords:** QualCoder uses a combination of semantic search technologies and Large Language Models like GPT-4.
 As a result, you don’t need to enter exact keywords but can also search for much more abstract concepts, e.g. "changing gender roles" or "recognition in the workplace".
 - **Interpret your data interactively with the AI:** The AI not only suggests relevant data but also provides interpretation, offering a different perspective that can enrich your understanding of the data.
 - **Adapt it to your methodology:** Direct the AI’s analysis by choosing from several predefined prompts or creating your own.
-- **Assisted, not automated coding:** Unlike the keyword-based [auto coding]( https://github.com/ccbogel/QualCoder/wiki/07-Coding-Text#auto-code), this is not an automated process.
+- **Assisted, not automated coding:** Unlike the keyword-based [auto coding](https://github.com/ccbogel/QualCoder/wiki/07-Coding-Text#auto-code), this is not an automated process.
 You must review the AI's suggestions.

 ## Preconditions
 - The AI must be enabled, fully loaded, and ready for new queries (see the status bar for current state).